usnistgov/FIPS201/_FIPS201/frontend.md

     alter or interfere with printed information, including the photo; or damage or interfere with machine-readable technology, such as the embedded antenna.

-- The card material shall withstand the effects of temperatures required by the application of a polyester laminate on one or both sides of the card by commercial off-the-shelf (COTS) equipment.
-The thickness added due to a laminate layer shall not interfere with the smart card reader operation.
-The card material shall allow production of a flat card in accordance with [ISO7810] after lamination of one or both sides of the card.
+- The card material SHALL withstand the effects of temperatures required by the application of a polyester laminate on one or both sides of the card by commercial off-the-shelf (COTS) equipment.
+The thickness added due to a laminate layer SHALL NOT interfere with the smart card reader operation.
+The card material SHALL allow production of a flat card in accordance with [ISO7810] after lamination of one or both sides of the card.

 The PIV Card may be subjected to additional testing.